the-red-feather/thesis/notes/on-software/logboek.md

 Theme Of The Week: WASM

 Its time to truly start the WASM part of this thesis, now that the other ingredients are at the very least present.

+geoprocessing
+- data modelling
+- complex data model

+- qgis
+  - features
+  - attributes
+  - geometries

+- PDAL

+- full pipeline geoprocessing
+  - what library to integrate
+  - how would it work

 # WEEK 08 / 15